 Just as the name implies, this type of policy acts like an umbrella, protecting you against potential financial disasters and unforeseeable circumstances.

-Umbrella insurance is a form of liability insurance and covers:
+Personal umbrella insurance is a form of liability insurance and covers:

 - Injuries you cause in a car accident